DominikWidomski/tetris/readme.md

 - [x] Show next block

 ## Enhancements

+- [x] Highlight the path of the block below, where it will end up
+- Animations & effects for blocks falling, breaking etc.

 - highlight the path of the block below, where it will end up
 - Animations & effects for blocks falling, breaking etc.